Nonsense (film): Production

-New director MC Jithin, who was an associate of Abrid Shine, wanted to cast Rinosh George, a DJ and musician, in the lead role.
+Debutant director M. C. Jithin, who was an associate of Abrid Shine, wanted to cast Rinosh George, a DJ and musician, in the lead role.
 The two had worked together on Rinosh's first music video.
 He received many rejections from production houses based on the title (Nonsense) and the unknown cast.
 The project was approved by Johny Sagarika Production House, which produced many hit Malayalam movies, after Rinosh George gained popularity for his music video "I'm A Mallu".

 This is the first film in India to feature BMX cycling sport.
 The movie has many stunt scenes, leading the makers to call it a "sports thriller."

 Soundtrack

 Beside starring, Rinosh George also composed and sang the film's original songs.
 The soundtracks consists of three songs written by Vinayak Sasikumar, the songs were released by the music label Johny Sagariga on 17 October 2018.
 The film's score was composed by Vishnu Shyam.